Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 Tom Abbott, SOCO Sales Training

 A sales interview is more like a sales call or sales meeting.
-So you’ve got to put your best foot forward by ensuring you’re presenting yourself in the best way.
+So you’ve got to put your best foot forward by ensuring you’re presenting yourself best.

 Making a solid first impression with your interviewer can demonstrate that you have the skills necessary to earn customers’ trust and business.
 Ways to do so include: